we-are-va/we-are-va.github.io/_work/spero-greek-restaurant.md

   image: "/uploads/Spero-1200-x-750px-02.jpg"
 - template: 1-column-text
   block: one-column-1
-  headline: ''
+  headline: Tony Kelly
-  content: <strong>“We couldn’t have been happier with the work you and your team
+  content: “We couldn’t have been happier with the work you and your team have done
-    have done for us."</strong><br>Tony Kelly
+    for us."<br>
 - template: 2-column-media-element
   block: media-2
   image_2: